dhfromkorea/digital-silo/README.md

 ```

 ### Run models
+Your playground for loading different models and evaluate them against test data is main.py.

 ```
 cd src/
 python main.py
 ```

 The available models (to be added) are:
 * text: KeywordSearch
 * audio:
 * video:

 ## Testing
+A new module will be preceded by a test module (TDD).
+Travis handles continuous integration whose build status is showing at the top section of this document.

 ```
 cd src/
 pytest